Not-Neon/FN-Tool/FN Tool/README.md

 # FN-Tool

-This folder contains the core project files which FN-Tool works with.
+This folder contains the core C# project files and the main 'Tool.cs' file which FN-Tool works with.